MikeCodesDotNET/My-StepCounter/README.md

 For more information on the iOS and Android apps read their respective read me files.
 And visit Michael James blog at: http://micjames.co.uk/ and James Montemagno’s blog at http://www.motzcod.es

+### Support

+You can open an Issue here or leave feed back in our [Google+ Support Community](https://plus.google.com/u/1/communities/106433451512233846972)